 The Robin Milner Young Researcher Award is given by ACM SIGPLAN to recognize outstanding contributions by young investigators in the area of programming languages.
-Individuals whose computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than January 1st of the year that is 20 years prior to the time of nomination are eligible.
+Individuals are eligible if their computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than 20 years prior to the nominations deadline.
 The award includes a prize of $2,500.

 Robin Milner (13 January, 1934 - 20 March, 2010)

 Robin Milner was, for decades, a leading light in programming language research, developing many of the ideas that now form the backbone of the field.
 Among Milner's biggest gifts to the field was his passion for mentoring and nurturing young colleagues, many of whom have grown into world leaders in their own right.
 It seems fitting that an award be established in his name to further encourage new generations of outstanding researchers.

 Milner's academic career began with posts at City University (University of London), Swansea, and Stanford.
 In 1973 he joined the University of Edinburgh, where in 1986 he co-founded the legendary Laboratory for Foundations of Computer Science (LFCS).
 In 1995 he left Edinburgh for Cambridge, where he was head of the Computer Laboratory for several years.
 He became a Fellow of the Royal Society in 1998 and received the Turing Award in 1991.
 The Turing Award citation includes this capsule summary of his contributions:

 Working in challenging areas of computer science for twenty years, Robin Milner has the distinction of establishing an international reputation for three distinct and complete achievements, each of which has had and will continue to have a marked, important, and widespread effect on both the theory and practice of computer science: